letendrt/Universal-Field-Editor-DATAVERSE/README.md

 <br>

 ### :warning: Note :warning:
 The python file can only process the CSV format as of now.
-As such, users who compile their mass changes in Excel should export the file as a csv when running the script.
+As such, users who compile their mass changes in Excel should export the file as a CSV when running the script.
 <br>
 <br>
 <br>